zwang4/awesome-machine-learning-in-compilers/README.md

+# Awesome machine learning for compilers and program optimisation
-#Must read papers for machine learning in compilers and program optimisation
+This repository contains a curated list of awesome research papers, datasets and tools for applying machine learning techniques to compilers and program optimisation.

-Must read research papers and links to tool that are related to using Machine Learning for code optimisation
+## Contents